temujin9/temujin9.github.io/resume.md

 ## Recent Experience
 ### [Indeed](http://indeed.com)
-***Senior Site Reliability Engineer, July 2018 - present***
+***Senior Site Reliability Engineer, June 2018 - present***

-Built several generations of bare-metal deployment systems for Kubernetes, which replaced a prior Mesos-based system across thousands of nodes worldwide.
-Pioneered and fostered direct adoption of CNCF technologies (including ClusterAPI on bare metal) company-wide, reducing dependencies on internal bespoke software.
-Developed SLO alerting with Prometheus & Grafana.
-Helped the cluster development teams negotiate the SRE on-boarding process.
+Built several generations of bare-metal deployment systems for Kubernetes, which replaced a prior Mesos-based system across thousands of nodes worldwide within 18 months.
+Pioneered and fostered direct adoption of open source tooling company-wide, reducing dependencies on internal bespoke software.
+Developed SLO alerting in Prometheus, Grafana, and Datadog, which reduced alert fatigue dramatically across five client teams and their supporting SRE-on-call rotation.

 ### [The Greenfield Guild](http://greenfieldguild.com)
 ***Founder & CEO, January 2017 - present***

+Founded The Greenfield Guild to respond to a gap in available cloud and Agile expertise in small and medium businesses.
 Developed core architectural experiments in Terraform, Kubernetes, Docker.
 Maintained core website in Wordpress.
 Recruited for, interviewed, and hired employees and freelancers for a variety of roles.
 Composed job proposals for a variety of clients, from early stage startups to large government entities.
 Attended conferences and networked with software vendors to provide early pipeline for the sales team.
 Increased firm's visibility through a variety of means, including speaking opportunities and social media engagement.

 ### [Bazaarvoice](https://www.bazaarvoice.com/)
 ***Staff DevOps Engineer, September 2013 - May 2016***